petermr/tigr2ess/epmcSearches/eupmc_documentation.md

-  ## Try following Excercises of wheat,you get an idea how EPMC searches work
+  ## Try following Excercises of wheat,you get to know how exactly EPMC searches give results.

-  ## Queries You can try
+  # Queries You can try

 1. Wheat papers since 2015: